darshan-sharma4/DSA/D-8_Array/readme.md

 Q. Find the index also.
 Q. wAF to calculate sum and product of all numbers in an array
 Q.WAF to swap the max and min number of an array.
-Q. WAF to print all the unique values in an array.
+Q.WAF to print all the unique values in an array.
-WAF to print intersection of 2 arrays.
+Q.WAF to print intersection of 2 arrays.